microsoft/InnerEye-DeepLearning/InnerEye-DataQuality/README.md

 ## Installation:

-Cloning the InnerEye-DeepLearning repository to your local disk and move to the InnerEye-DataSelection folder.
+Cloning the InnerEye-DeepLearning repository to your local disk and move to the InnerEye-DataQuality folder.
 ```
 git clone https://github.com/microsoft/InnerEye-DeepLearning
-cd InnerEye-DeepLearning/InnerEye-DataSelection
+cd InnerEye-DeepLearning/InnerEye-DataQuality
 ```

 Setting up the `InnerEyeDataQuality` python environment.
 Note that this repository uses a specific conda environment, independent from the `InnerEye` environment.